 Several companies have been instrumental in driving lithium battery technology to the motorcycle aftermarket.
 One of the leading names in the industry is Japanese manufacturer Shorai.
 Shorai lithium batteries are encased in a compact, durable Mil-Spec carbon composite case, and carry a 2-year warranty.
 Shorai provides multiple variations of their lithium batteries: the most popular Standard model, the ideal balance of lightness and cranking power; and a Duration model, for use with extra electrical accessories or in below-freezing temperatures.

 Another one of our favorites is Ballistic Performance.
 Assembled by hand in the USA and carrying an industry-leading 3-year warranty, Ballistic boasts exceptional shelf life, with only a 10% total charge loss over 12 months of static use.
 Ballistic's distinctive bright red cells also ship in a foam carrier that can be trimmed to ensure a precise fit in your bike, and their completely "dry" technology allows the battery to be installed any direction, perfect for custom applications.

 Another uniquely featured entry to the market is the Western Power Sports Featherweight lithium battery.
-They've incorporated an innovative onboard LED test gauge to display your charge instantly that I really like, and if it does lose its juice, they claim an incredible 90% recharge in only 6 minutes!
+They've incorporated an innovative onboard LED test gauge to display your charge instantly, a feature that I really like.
+And if it does lose its juice, they claim an incredible 90% recharge in only 6 minutes!